samagosti7/printables/README.md

 I used the terminal to deploy my project locally.
 To do this I had to:

 1. Create a repository on GitHub.
-2. Clone the repository on your chosen source code editor (GitPod in my case) using the clone link.
-3. Open the terminal within GitPod
+2. Open repo via an editor, GitPod
-4. Enter "python3 manage.py runserver into the terminal.
+3. Enter "python3 manage.py runserver into the terminal to access a locally hosted port
-5. Go to localhost address on my web browser.
-6. All locally saved changes will show up here.

 For the final deployment to Heroku, I had to:

 1. Create Heroku App
-2. Install dj_database_url and psycopg2-binary in my local environment
+2. Install dj_database_url and psycopg2 in my local environment
-3. Freeze requirements.txt file
+3. Complete requirements.txt file with all the necessary installments for the project
 4. In settings.py import dj_database_url
 5. Back up the local database using "./manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json" in the terminal window.
 6. Comment out the local default database